This post may contain affiliate links.

 If you’ll be using a glass measuring cup, put some hot water into your glass measuring cup to warm it while your wax is melting.
 This will ensure that your wax stays melted when transferred for pouring.

-Measure out your wax according to the volume of your candle holder, either using 100% wax or a combination of wax and coconut oil.
-I usually approximate how much I will need total, then do a 50-50 split of wax and coconut oil.
+- Measure out your wax according to the volume of your candle holder, either using 100% wax or a combination of wax and coconut oil.
+I usually approximate how much I will need total, then do a 50-50 split of wax and

-Place the wax into whatever container you will be using to melt – remember you can use a heat-proof bowl set over a saucepan, a double boiler, or a candle pouring pot.
+coconut oil . - Place the wax into the container you will be using to melt.
+Remember, you can use a heat-proof bowl set over a saucepan, a double boiler, or a candle-pouring pot.
 Or, you can use your wax melting pot if you have one.

 If using a glass measuring cup, pour the warm water out of your glass measuring cup and dry it, then transfer your melted wax to this container for pouring.
 Otherwise, pour right from your melting container.